Education

 • Multi-state distribution — can ship compounded medications across state lines

-• Batch compounding — larger quantities for office stock and hospital formularies
+• Batch compounding — larger anticipatory quantities under federal cGMP requirements

 • Adverse event reporting — mandatory FDA reporting requirements